buttonsrtoys/registrar/README.md

     final myModel = Registrar.get<MyModel>();

-`Registrar` is lazy, meaning it will not build the model until its first get.
-For times where you already have your instance, you can add that to the registry (instead of its builder);
+`Registrar` is lazy, meaning it will not build the model until its first `get`.
+For times where you already have your instance, you can add that to the registry directly:

     Registrar<MyModel>(
       instance: myModel,